-“From the get-go Z Family Law made it clear that taking care of their clients is one of very core tenets that their firm is built on and that is why I feel proud to work here.”
+“From the minute I applied, it was apparent that taking care of the firm’s clients is one of the core tenets upon which the team is built, which is why I feel so proud to work here every day.”

-We’ve heard it said that marriage is a gamble.
-However, in the East-Asian culture that I grew up in, it is one in which the cards were not dealt equally.
-In my culture, women are the ones who bear the brunt of the marriage as if the very institution is built solely upon their backs.
-Therefore, many choose to suffer in silence because admitting something is wrong is akin to admitting they are doing something wrong.
-In fact, suffering silently is celebrated as a measure of strength and a source of pride.
-It is speaking up that is weak, it is complaining that is shameful.
+It’s been said that marriage is a gamble.
+However, in the South Asian culture in which I grew up, it’s a gamble where the cards are not dealt equally.
+In my culture, women are the ones who bear the brunt of the marriage as the very institution is built solely upon their backs.
+As a result, many choose to suffer in silence — because admitting something is wrong is akin to admitting they are doing something wrong.
+In fact, suffering silently is celebrated as a measure of strength and a source of pride (that she is still able to keep the family together).
+It’s speaking up that is weak, complaining that is shameful.

-Perhaps that is why family law is so alluring to me — because it goes against everything subconsciously drilled into me growing up.
-Here is a group of strangers that are not related to you in any way but somehow you feel like trusting them.
-You feel that you can tell them your story and come out of it as something other than the villain.
+Perhaps this is why family law is so captivating to me — because it goes against every principle subconsciously drilled into me growing up.
+With family law, you have a group of strangers that are not related to you in any way, but who you can entrust with your story and still emerge as something other than the villain.

-When I am not working or too busy excessively saying “sorry” for no apparent reason (the biggest dead giveaway that I am Canadian)—I am a bookworm, an experimental cook, a chronic stress baker, and someone who is always there for you.
+When I’m not working or too busy excessively saying “sorry” for no apparent reason (the biggest dead giveaway that I am Canadian), I am a bookworm, an experimental cook, a chronic stress baker, and someone who is always there for you.